2006 Cornell Big Red football team

 The 2006 Cornell Big Red football team represented Cornell University in the 2006 NCAA Division I FCS football season.
 Cornell tied for fourth in the Ivy League.
-They were led by third-year head coach Jim Knowles and played their home games at Schoellkopf Field in Hamilton, New York.
+They were led by third-year head coach Jim Knowles and played their home games at Schoellkopf Field in Ithaca, New York.
 Cornell finished the season 5–5 overall and 3–4 in Ivy League play.